MicrosoftDocs/learn/learn-pr/sqlserver/sql-server-2022-data-virtualization/includes/5-exercise-connect-azure-sql-database-use-polybase.md

 ## Prerequisites

+- An Azure SQL database created by using the instructions in [Quickstart: Create a single database - Azure SQL Database](/azure/azure-sql/database/single-database-create-quickstart).
+Be sure to select **Use existing data > Sample** under **Additional settings** when you create the database.

+  For this exercise, name the Azure SQL server `polybaseserver` and the Azure SQL database `polybase2022test`.

-- A SQL Server 2022 instance with PolyBase installed and enabled as in the previous exercise.
+- A SQL Server 2022 instance with PolyBase installed and enabled as for the previous exercise.

-  To connect to another database, you use the PolyBase services.
+  To connect to another database such as your Azure SQL database, you need to use PolyBase services.
 Open SQL Server Configuration Manager and make sure the **SQL Server PolyBase Data Movement** and **SQL Server PolyBase Engine** services are running.

-- An Azure SQL database.
-To create one, see [Quickstart: Create a single database - Azure SQL Database](/azure/azure-sql/database/single-database-create-quickstart).
-Be sure to select **Use existing data > Sample** under **Additional settings** when you create the database.

-  For this exercise, use the following information:

-  - Name of Azure SQL server: `polybaseserver`
-  - Name of Azure SQL database: `polybase2022test`

 ## Create a database